rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 *Associated types* are a way of associating a type placeholder with a trait such that the trait method definitions can use these placeholder types in their signatures.
-The implementer of a trait will specify the concrete type to be used in this type's place for the particular implementation.
+The implementer of a trait will specify the concrete type to be used in this type’s place for the particular implementation.

-We've described most of the things in this chapter as being very rare.
+We’ve described most of the things in this chapter as being very rare.
-Associated types are somewhere in the middle; they're more rare than the rest of the book, but more common than many of the things in this chapter.
+Associated types are somewhere in the middle; they’re more rare than the rest of the book, but more common than many of the things in this chapter.

 An example of a trait with an associated type is the `Iterator` trait provided by the standard library.
-It has an associated type named `Item` that stands in for the type of the values that we're iterating over.
+It has an associated type named `Item` that stands in for the type of the values that we’re iterating over.
 We mentioned in Chapter 13 that the definition of the `Iterator` trait is as shown in Listing 19-20:

 ```rust